What Does Et Al Mean In Mla

 • Example: According to Smith, Johnson, and Williams (2022), the effects of climate change are widespread.

-However, it's essential to remain consistent throughout your paper and avoid switching between different citation styles without a clear reason.
+On the flip side, it's essential to remain consistent throughout your paper and avoid switching between different citation styles without a clear reason.

 Conclusion